-Now let's modify our basic study again while retaining the same values of the dependent variable so that we can compare results.
-Suppose that your clinical psychology program is genuinely interested in whether female students are better therapists than male students.
-To run the study the department will randomly sample 10 graduate students, split them into two groups based on Gender, and have each of them work with 10 clients and produce a measure of treatment effectiveness.
+into two groups based on Gender, and have each of them work with 10 clients and produce a measure of treatment effectiveness.
 In this case Gender is certainly a fixed variable because every replication would involve Male and Female therapists.
 However, Therapist is best studied as a random factor because therapists were sampled at random and we would want to generalize to male and female therapists in general, not just to the particular therapists we studied.
 Therapist is also a nested factor because you can't cross Gender with Therapist-Mary will never serve as a male therapist and Bob will never serve as a female therapist.
-Over many replications of the study the variability in F will depend on random error (MSerror) and also on the therapists who happen to be used.
-This variability must be taken into account when we compute our F statistics.
+Over many replications of the study the variability in F will depend on random error (MS{error}) and also on the therapists who happen to be used.
+This variability must be taken into account when we compute our F statistics.3

-The study as I have described it looks like our original example, but it really is not.
+The study as I have described it looks like our earlier example with Letter and Case, but it really is not.
 In this study therapists are nested within gender.
-(Remember that in the first example each Condition (adjective, etc.) was paired with each Age, but that is not the case here.)
+(Remember that in the first example each Condition (Letter, etc.) was paired with each Case, but that is not the situation here.)
 The fact that we have a nested design is going to turn out to be very important in how we analyze the data.
 For one thing we cannot compute an interaction.
 We obviously cannot ask if the differences between Barbara, Lynda, Stephanie, Susan, and Joan look different when they are males than when they are females.
 There are going to be differences among the five females, and there are going to be differences among the five males, but this will not represent an interaction.

-In running this analysis we can still compute a difference due to Gender, and for these data this will be the same as the effect of Case is the previous example.
+In running this analysis we can still compute a difference due to Gender, and for these data this will be the same as the effect of Case in the previous example.
 However, when we come to Therapist we can only compute differences due to therapists within females, and differences due to therapist within males.
 These are really just the simple effects of Therapist at each Gender.
 We will denote this as "Therapist within Gender" and write it as Therapist(Gender).
 As I noted earlier, we cannot compute an interaction term for this design, so that will not appear in the summary table.
-Finally we are still going to have the same source of random error as in our previous example, which, in this case, is a measure of variability of client scores within each of the Gender/Therapist cells.
+Finally, we are still going to have the same source of random error as in our previous example, which, in this case, is a measure of variability of client scores within each of the Gender/Therapist cells.